Shetland Sheepdog Breeders

 Early breeders deliberately selected for size, coat quality, aptitude to alarm bark and instinct for herding.
 When they had a desirable trait in a Sheltie, breeders made sure to mate that dog with their other finest Shelties, so their puppies would inherit the trait too.

-Dogs are all the same species because they are genetically similar enough to successfully mate regardless of breed.
+Dogs are all the same species because they are genetically similar enough to produce fertile offspring regardless of breed.
 But it's the unique interference by humans in dog mating that has led to the numerous and distinct dog breeds we know today.

-Professional Shetland Sheepdog breeders continue to seek ideal examples of appearance, temperament and health in their dogs.
-They use genetic testing to eliminate inheritable diseases from the gene pool.
-They attend dog shows to gain official recognition of the quality of their Shelties and use award-winning dogs to breed new litters.
+Professional Shetland Sheepdog breeders continue to seek ideal examples of appearance, temperament, and health in their dogs.
+They use genetic testing in mating pairs to selectively eliminate inheritable diseases from the gene pool.
+They also attend dog shows to gain official recognition of the quality of their Shelties and use award-winning dogs to produce puppies.
+Those puppies that don't meet the breed standard are rehomed as pets.